-You should tell them that one of the goals is to achieve “respectful agreement” around the best way to accomplish their objectives, so that as a team they can learn from their experiences, and share important data (with each other and with management) about how we actually do the work.
-In this way they can start helping each other improve.
+You should tell them that one of the goals is to achieve “respectful agreement” around the best way to accomplish their objectives, so that as a team they can learn from their experiences, and share important data about how we actually do the work with management, so they can start helping each other improve.

 Another goal is to ensure that your team is executing the work in the most professional and expeditious manner possible.
 There are always things to improve on, and a process is all about making improvements.